Book Your Free Consultation With a Spinal Cord Injury Lawyer

 Exceptionally, it is possible to recover punitive damages when the negligence is so egregious, or the harm was intentional or done in bad faith.
 Punitive damages are not compensatory, rather they serve to deter undesirable conduct.

-The Advantages of Hiring an Experienced Spinal Cord Injury Lawyer
+The Advantages of Hiring an Experienced Back Injury Lawyer

 Not every law firm has the necessary resources to provide guidance on the subtleties of spinal cord injury.
 Montreal’s Annette Lefebvre Avocats law firm is different.
 Over the last 30 years, our law firm has assembled a vast team of leading experts in every area of medicine who help us evaluate the issue of fault and the extent of your injury.